 The LORD spoke to Moses in the tent of meeting in the Desert of Sinai on the first day of the second month of the second year after the Israelites came out of Egypt. — Numbers 1:1

-This week we begin Numbers, the fourth of the Five Books of Moses.
-In Hebrew, this book is called Bamidbar, which means “in the desert.”
-The name is taken from the first verse which reads: “The LORD spoke to Moses in the tent of meeting in the Desert . . .”
-The Jewish sages make an interesting comment on this verse: “With three things the Torah was given – with fire, with water, and in the desert.”
+Numbers, the fourth of the Five Books of Moses, in Hebrew is called Bamidbar, which means “in the desert.”
+The name is taken from the first verse in Numbers 1:1 which reads: “The LORD spoke to Moses in the tent of meeting in the Desert . . .”
+The Jewish sages make an interesting comment in this verse: “With three things the Torah was given – with fire, with water, and in the desert.”
 According to the sages, these represent the three acts of faith through which the children of Israel became worthy of receiving the Torah.

 The first act of faith involved fire and was accomplished by the Patriarch Abraham.
 According to Jewish tradition, Abraham was thrown into a furnace because he would not embrace idolatry or renounce his belief in the one true God.
 He stepped out in faith and into the furnace.
 Miraculously, not a hair was singed.

 However, we could argue that this was one isolated act performed by one extraordinary individual.
 Therefore, we point to the second act of faith involving water, which refers to the parting of the Red Sea that involved the entire nation of Israel.
 The sages teach that the Israelites walked into the roiling sea, full of faith, confident that God would take care of them.
 Only after they took that first step did the sea miraculously part as a result of their faith in God.